 Is your fundraising plan working in the workplace?

-If not, CSR Matters wants to help.
-We are CSR data experts – check out our backgrounds.
-And most importantly, to the title of this blog post, without donor data, every nonprofit really is just fund-catching.
+If not, CSR Matters can help.
+Most importantly, to the title of this blog post, without understanding the workplace and the donor data that goes with it, every nonprofit really is just fund-catching.

 Bringing it home